near/near-explorer/cli/README.md

 SELECT * FROM transactions WHERE signerId = 'test.near' OR receiverId = 'test.near';
 ```

+NOTE: You can learn about the DB structure from the models defined in `./backend/models/`.

 You can specify `--endpoint` and `--chain-id` if you want to query other backends.

 To query `staging` network data running on production NEAR Explorer: